 What are the practical applications for citizens with a view to the common good?

 From sensors to data processing, from data to services or to spatial organization, the chair seeks to test methods and tools, rethink user services and identify issues that will inform research and knowledge generation regarding our changing cities.

 Monitoring activities are carried out as part of a “decoding” event involving experts, researchers, designers and company representatives who bring to the table their analysis, questions and involvement in all these subjects.
-All these contributions form the basis for a dedicated blog « Environnements connectés ».
+All these contributions form the basis for a dedicated blog « Environnements connectés » (in French).

 The methodological expertise associated with each of the Labs is tested and enhanced by experimenting on issues regarding data (recording, representation, determination of values), adapting existing services by contributing contextual data and designing new object-services.
 These experiments are subjected to various urban contexts and use contexts (re-definition, adaptation, space and service design).
 A blend of methods from design and anthropology disciplines also uses participatory tools involving users/inhabitants.